pjhul/auth0-web-extension/README.md

 ## Create the token handler

-Create a new js file in your project called handler.js with the following contents:
+Add the following code to your service worker:

 ```js
 import { handleTokenRequest } from "auth0-web-extension"

 handleTokenRequest(<YOUR_REDIRECT_URI>);
 ```

-**Make sure this file is built and output into its own separate chunk, e.g. build/js/callback.js**

 ## Permissions

 In your manifest, you will need to add a couple items.
-It is important to make sure that this new content script gets injected on all the same pages your current content scripts do.

 ```jsonc
 {